BlockchainCommons/Gordian/Envelope/Use-Cases/Healthcare.md

 [Nada shares just her heartrate info with her doctor]

+* Temperature (which strongly relates to womens' reproductive health) -- likely subpoened in future

 ### 5. Nadia is a Bit Remote (Multi-Permit)

 * **Use Case:** Because of irregularities in her heart rate, Nadia wants to regularly share her data with a third-party health monitoring agency.